chrplr/PCBS-LexicalDecision/README.md

 The aim of this project was to create a psycholinguistics experiment implementing a lexical decision task in the visual modality.

-The experiment consists in a succession of trials in which a written stimulus is displayed on the screen and the participant must indicate, by pressing one of two response buttons, if this stimulus is a word or not.
+The experiment consists in a succession of trials in which a written stimulus is displayed on the screen and the participant must indicate, by pressing one of two response keys, if this stimulus is a word or not.
 The response time is recorded.

 The word stimuli are nouns and verbs of varying lexical frequencies (frequencies of occurrence in the language) to allow us to assess the influences of these two factors (Category: noun vs. verb; Frequency: high vs. low) on the speed of word recognition.